smapiot/piral/docs/tutorials/02-getting-started.md

 piral --version
 ```

-For executing this tutorial, the `piral-cli` in version 0.6.3 is required.
+For executing this tutorial, the `piral-cli` in version 0.9.0 or later is required.
 To get help for the available commands, run `piral --help`.

 ## Create an Application Shell (Piral Instance)